Johnson Controls, Inc. (JCI). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-Conclusion: JCI earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks JCI as a 4-Star Strong stock.
+Conclusion: JCI earned one Star in the Fair Value section, earned one Star in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of three Stars.
+This quantitatively ranks JCI as a 3-Star Hold stock.

 JCI has a strong management team and enjoys favorable growth prospects in the building controls markets served.
 Long-term sales and earnings growth should exceed its peers with greater earnings stability.
 The company is focused on new growth markets with higher returns, along with an emphasis on its presence in China.
-JCI has resumed its buyback program with planned spending in the second half of fiscal 2016 of $500 million.
+JCI has resumed its buyback program.

-The company has a strong balance sheet, with a low debt to total capital of 41% (down from 42%).
-However, its free cash flow payout of 129% (up from 70%) is well above the 60% I prefer.
-The stock is trading below my calculated fair value of $54.19.
+The company has high debt to total capital of 84% (up from 41%) which is well above my desired maximum of 45%.
+Its free cash flow payout of 199% (up from 129%) is also well above the 60% I prefer.
+The stock is trading below my calculated fair value of $175.41.
 It is not currently a candidate for my Dividend Growth Stocks Portfolio.
-However, with dividend growth in excess of 10%, it may fit into my High Dividend Growth Portfolio.
+However, with dividend growth in excess of 10%, it may fit into my High Dividend Growth Portfolio if its metrics improve.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.